Teacher Tools

 Survey Results

-The initial concept was designed based on early assumptions, before diving into competitor research or analyzing existing teacher workflows.
-As the list maker emerged as the most needed tool for teachers, I began studying how similar tools approach list creation, focusing on patterns, pain points, and opportunities for improvement.
+The initial concept was created based on early assumptions, before any competitor research or analysis of existing teacher workflows.
+As the list maker emerged as the tool teachers needed most, research shifted toward studying how similar products handle list creation, with a focus on common patterns, pain points, and opportunities for improvement.

-Teachers specifically mentioned the ClassroomScreen list maker tool in the survey, prompting me to conduct a quick competitive analysis to uncover pain points and patterns in its usage.
+Teachers specifically called out the ClassroomScreen list maker tool in the survey, prompting a quick competitive analysis to uncover usage patterns and pain points.

 Iteration #1